juhannam/gct634-2020/practice/README.md

     conda activate gct634

+3. Install IPython kernel so we can use this environment in jupyter notebook:

+    python -m ipykernel install --user --name gct634

-3. install librosa
+4. install librosa

     conda install -y -c conda-forge librosa

-4. Run Jupyter Notebook
+5. Run Jupyter Notebook

    jupyter notebook

-5. Go to the "practice" folder and open "practice1.ipynb".
+6. Go to the "practice" folder and open "practice1.ipynb".

-6. To deactivate an active environment, use
+7. To deactivate an active environment, use

    conda deactivate